madisongh/rk-misc-tools/README.md

 patched to retrieve the value from the OTP and include it as part of the kernel command line.

+The tool also can also retrieve the verified-boot flag for checking that secure boot is enabled.

 ## rk-update-bootloader
 This tool can be used to update the idblock and U-Boot bootloaders, including redundant copies of each.